| |

 These were struck in many different alloys.
-Metalurgical analysis is recommended as the listed alloys have not been confirmed.
+Metalurgical analysis is recommended as the specific alloys listed in Judd and other reference works have not been confirmed.
 In addition, a third german silver and one actually containing silver have been discovered.
 Other compositions are likely.
 See below for more details.

 German Silver 40% nickel, 40% copper, 20% zinc; reeded edge J156/P185.